aholstenson/miio/README.md

 needs.
 Devices announce themselves via `_miio._udp` and should work for most devices, in certain cases you might need to restart your device to make it announce itself.

-## Devices types

-The intent of this library is to encompass all miIO-compatible devices and to provide and easy to use API for them.
-To do this types are mapped from their model name into specific device types that provide a friendly API to the device.

-Currently implemented devices are:

-* Air Purifier
-* Smart Socket Plug
-* Mi Robot Vacuum

-See [documentation for devices](docs/devices/README.md) for information about the API for each type.

 ## Advanced: Skip model and token checks